-The oven-baked cake was pretty typical: light and moist in the centre with slightly dense and chewy edges, thanks to the caramelization that happens in the oven.
+The oven-baked chocolate cake was pretty typical: light and moist in the centre with slightly dense and chewy edges, thanks to the caramelization that happens in the oven.

-The Instant Pot cake was a little more dense throughout, but it was also a lot more fudgy, SO moist, and had the best velvety texture.
+The Instant Pot Chocolate Cake was a little more dense throughout, but it was also a lot more fudgy, SO moist, and had the best velvety texture.
 It also baked far more evenly than the oven-baked version, with a flat top, while the oven-baked version was a little higher around the edges than in the middle (because the edges baked faster in the oven).

 If we’re honest, the Instant Pot version was a bigger hit with our testers (my husband, kids, and friends) thanks to its moistness and fudgy texture!!
 What a surprise!

 You can see the differences between the cakes in the photo below (the two cakes photographed side-by side).

 No Fail Tips for the PERFECT Easy Instant Pot Chocolate Cake